FREE Plant-Based Protein Course with 40+ Recipes

 The vegetables here are a mere suggestion, I used peppers and cabbage to add bulk to the dish, creating a more nutrient dense approach to the noodle-fest.
-Like most things, use what you’ve got.
-I think baby corn, broccoli and/or shredded carrots would also be a nice, colorful touch.
+Like most things, it’s adaptable enough to use what you’ve got.
+I think baby corn, broccoli, mushrooms and/or shredded carrots would also be a nice, colorful touch.

 If you try this recipe, let me know!
 Leave a comment, rate it, and tag your Instagram photos with #delishknowledge .
 I absolutely love seeing your creations.
 Happy cooking!Print

 Easy Vegan Drunken Noodles!
 This vegan noodle recipe is a must-make if you like drunken noodles.
 You’ve gotta try this delicious drunken noodles recipe.
 Inspired by the Thai favorite, Pad Kee Mao, ready in 30 minutes!

 See blog post copy for substitutions and ingredient notes.

 The Ultimate Plant-Based Protein Cookbook + Course